 Our in-depth and expert review of the Pimsleur method for learning Spanish

-Whether you’re simply looking to refresh your elementary-level Spanish for a vacation to Spain, or become 100% fluent before moving to Mexico, many folks look to Pimsleur to learn Spanish.
+Whether you’re simply looking to refresh your elementary-level Spanish for an upcoming vacation, or become 100% fluent before moving to Mexico, many folks look to Pimsleur to learn Spanish.
 It is one of the most-widely used language learning programs in the world, all based on the teachings of expert linguist Paul Pimsleur.
 However, is this the right language learning app for you?
 We break down and evaluate the Pimsleur Spanish program in this detailed review, covering the things that matter most.

 To provide some context for the detailed review that follows, let’s quickly cover pricing.
 Pimsleur offers two different subscription options: Pimsleur Premium, which gives you access to their Spanish program for $20 per month, and Pimsleur All Access, which give you full access to over 50 languages for only $1 more per month (i.e. $21/month).